Sensitivity of peptide conformational dynamics in carbon nanotubes to directional mechanical forces: Results and discussion

 The positions of the peptides also differ in the $xy$ plane within the CNT.
 Fig.\,\ref{fig:equil}C shows the pdf of the C$_\alpha$ positions as a function of the cylindrical radius $r$.
 We integrate pdfs for $r>$ 0.35\,nm and obtain propensities $P_a$ of the peptides to associate with the CNT wall.
-The propensities are 0.55, 0.48, and 0.93 for poly-Ala, poly-Ser, and poly-Gly, respectively.
+The propensities are 0.55, 0.51, and 0.97 for poly-Ala, poly-Ser, and poly-Gly, respectively.
 The pdf of poly-Gly has only one maximum near the CNT wall.
 This means that poly-Gly is attached to the wall throughout the simulations and most of its C$_\alpha$ atoms are within 0.35\,nm of the CNT wall.
 Poly-Ala and poly-Ser show a multimodal distribution with a non-negligible portion of the time spent dissociated from the CNT wall closer to the CNT axis.
-In fact, poly-Ser has $P_a$ less than 0.5 which means that it prefers slightly to be dissociated from the CNT wall.
-Notably, the overlapping pdfs justify that the positions of the peptide are well-converged across the independent replicas.
+In fact, poly-Ser has the lowest $P_a$.
+Clearly, the hydroxyl groups of poly-Ser allow for a better solvation of the peptide, thus the lower $P_a$.
+The overlapping pdfs justify that the positions of the peptide are well-converged across the independent replicas.

-For fpMD, we filtered out the equilibrium trajectory frames in which the peptides appeared to be bent.
-The percentage of frames eliminated was 36\%, 1\%, and 49\%, for poly-Ala, poly-Ser, and poly-Gly, respectively.
+For fpMD, we filtered the equilibrium trajectory frames in which the peptides appeared to be bent.
+The percentage of frames eliminated was 36\%, 8\%, and 42\%, for poly-Ala, poly-Ser, and poly-Gly, respectively.
 Fig.\,\ref{fig:elimFrames} shows the outermost residues, identified as extremes in the Z direction, in the equilibrium simulations.
 In this respect, poly-Ser remained oriented well within the CNT with only slight bends of its termini.
-On the contrary, due to its high flexibility, poly-Gly inverted the positions of its C- and N-termini.
-Flips occurred in two of the five equilibrium trajectories after 180\,ns and 480\,ns and did not return within the simulation time.
+In contrast, because of its high flexibility, poly-Gly bent extensively, so a large number of frames could not have been used for fpMD.